exyone-js/exyone-js.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Exyone's blog!
-Codes, Lens & Ink."
+title: "Welcome to Exyone's blog!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
+---

 ---

 # About Me